Final Fantasy XIII Review

 The first 20 hours of the game are pretty much hallways.
 The game blocks the path behind you and tries to trick you into thinking there are multiple paths to take, but there aren’t.
 There is one route and the only thing you’ll get from trying to diverge from it is the occasional treasure container with a Phoenix Down or something equally boring in it.
 They may as well just take out the exploration mode and make the game operate as a string of battles that occur when you click on a map like Final Fantasy Tactics.
 It’s not like you’re going to discover some secret amazing thing by running around in this game.

-This is the very first time you even have the ability to do something you choose to do and you are so used to the hallway crawling of the first 20 hours of the game that it is almost difficult to run off on a tangent when you finally get the option.
-I did maybe 10 of these 64 missions before getting bored and continuing the story.
-I was hoping that around the corner there would be some amazingly awesome event that would turn the world on its edge and reveal to me an open world of meaningful side quests and optional characters to recruit in my team.
-But no. All I got was more hallways, no cool new weapons or accessories, and no options.
-Every time I tried to hope for something cool to happen I was always disappointed.
+I was hoping that around the corner there’d be some awesome event that’d turn the world on its edge and reveal an open world of meaningful side quests and optional characters to recruit.
+But no. More hallways, no cool new weapons or accessories, and no new options.
+Every time I hoped for something cool to happen I was disappointed.
 I was left with a game that looks really nice and may as well play itself.

-After beating the game you have the option to go back to your Game Save and do all the things you missed.
+After beating the game you have the option to go back to your game save and do all the things you missed.
 You also unlock another expansion for your stats and abilities.
 This seems like a very cool option at first.
-You can go back and get your Ultimate Weapons and kill all those really tough monsters that you skipped.
+You can go back and get your ultimate weapons and kill all those really tough monsters that you skipped.
 I went back looking for depth and I found… some.
-If you want to kill the very last marks in the game, be prepared to grind for hours and take several attempts at them because they are ridiculously difficult.
-And to be honest, by the time I received the awards they gave me I didn’t care anymore.
-There was nothing left to fight.

-My favorite thing about RPGs is the ability to do optional missions to develop your characters further in their stories (Locke and Phoenix in FF6), to discover secret weapons and spells (Secret Dungeon in Star Ocean 2), and to change the endings of the story through my actions (Chrono Trigger).
-I love to customize my characters with full freedom (Final Fantasy Tactics) or develop a brilliant strategy that will even the odds against an extremely powerful foe (Final Fantasy Tactics).
-Even if those are not an option, I want characters that I grow to love (Lufia series) and a story that is enjoyable and coherent every step of the way (Dragon Quest series).
+My favorite things about role-playing games are optional missions to develop your characters further in their stories (Locke and Phoenix in FF6), to discover secret weapons and spells (Secret Dungeon in Star Ocean 2), and to change the endings of the story through my actions (Chrono Trigger).
+I love to customize my characters with full freedom (Final Fantasy Tactics) or develop brilliant strategies that will even the odds against an extremely powerful foe (Final Fantasy Tactics).
+Even if those aren’t an option, I want characters that I grow to love (Lufia series) and a story that is enjoyable and coherent every step of the way (Dragon Quest series).
 If I’m absolutely desperate I’ll settle for a fun-as-hell combat system (Kingdom hearts).
-My favorite things are not present in this game.

 Fast-Paced Battle System

-In a deviation from the normal Final Fantasy combat method, 13 has a battle system similar to Chrono Cross where the player uses Action Points to decide how many and which actions to use each “turn” that character gets.
+In a deviation from the normal turn-based Final Fantasy combat method, 13 has a battle system similar to Chrono Cross where the player uses Action Points to decide how many and which actions to use each “turn” that character gets.

 Since this screenshot was posted, the Battle UI was changed to be easier to use but far less cool-looking.